zephyrproject-rtos/zephyr/doc/platform/basic_minuteia.rst

 Refer to the :ref:`galileo`.

 .. note::
-   The basic_minuteia platform configuration does not support PCI.
+   The basic_minuteia board configuration does not support PCI.

 HPET System Clock Support
 =========================

-The basic_minuteia platform configuration uses an HPET clock frequency of 25 MHz.
+The basic_minuteia board configuration uses an HPET clock frequency of 25 MHz.

 Serial Port
 ===========

-The basic_minuteia platform configuration uses a single serial communication channel that uses the NS16550 serial driver operating in polling mode.
+The basic_minuteia board configuration uses a single serial communication channel that uses the NS16550 serial driver operating in polling mode.
 To override, enable the UART_INTERRUPT_DRIVEN Kconfig option, which allows the system to be interrupt-driven.